Calycanthus floridus: Taxonomy

 Calycanthus floridus was first scientifically described by Carl Linnaeus in 1759.
 It was the only species in his new genus Calycanthus.
 Linnaeus referred to an earlier illustration by Mark Catesby, contained in a work published from 1731 onwards.

+Plants of the World Online accepted two infraspecies:

 Distribution and habitat

 Calycanthus floridus is native to the eastern United States.
+It is presumed to have been extirpated from Ohio.
 It prefers sunny habitats but can tolerate moderate amounts of shade.
 It grows well in environments that feature moist substrate.

 Uses

 It is used in horticulture as the flowers are showy and fragrant.
 The bark of the plant is edible and is reportedly used as a substitute for cinnamon.
-The petals of the flower are also reportedly used in tea-making.
+The petals of the flower are also reportedly used in medicinal tea-making.
 Strong caution is advised however, as an alkaloid in the plant may lead to heart convulsions.
 The viscous substance within the plant is reportedly used as a disinfectant.

 It is highly resistant to diseases and insects, although it is prone to infection by Agrobacterium tumefaciens, which leads to the formation of crown galls on the stems.

 This plant has been marked as a pollinator plant, supporting and attracting beetles.